H3AR7B3A7/WindowsTerminalAndPowershell/Windows.md

 Though it is becoming increasingly difficult, it is still possible to fully bypass Windows Defender protections enforced by the latest version with the most up-to-date definitions installed.

+#### Exclusions

+Since we will be using this platform as a penetration testing host, we may run into some issues with Windows Defender finding our tools unsavory.
+Windows Defender will scan and quarantine or remove anything it deems potentially harmful.
+To make sure Defender does not mess up our plans, we will add some exclusion rules to ensure our tools stay in place.

+Some examples:
+> Add-MpPreference -ExclusionPath "C:\Users\your user here\AppData\Local\Temp\chocolatey\"

+> Add-MpPreference -ExclusionPath "C:\Users\your user here\Documents\git-repos\

+> Add-MpPreference -ExclusionPath "C:\Users\your user here\Documents\scripts\